JohanSmet/udacity_carnd/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The first issue I faces was getting the perspective transformation to give decent results.
-I took some tweaking of the source and destinations points but I think I got a decent top-down view with parallel lane lines.
+The first issue I faced was getting the perspective transformation to give decent results.
+It took some tweaking of the source and destinations points but I think I got a decent top-down view with parallel lane lines.

 The biggest problem was trying to generalize the thresholding function to work in different lighting conditions.
 I tried lots of different combination to try the get the pipeline to work on all three videos.
 The setup now works great on the project video but only on about 80% of the challenge video if I tweak the threshold values.
 I wanted to get better results but I ran out of time and decided to concentrate on the project video.

 The pipeline now fails in very bright or dark scenarios.
 I would imagine different weather conditions would also be catastrophic.
+I tried varying the thresholds based on the brightness but maybe some other heuristic (e.g. number of detected pixels) might provide better results.
 Maybe a different type of camera (near-infrared or uv) might help in these situations?

 Very winding roads also cause some problems for the polyfit function.
 Only predicting a smaller piece could help or maybe splitting the image in sections and mapping multiple second order polynomial functions.